How to Locate a Case Using a Digest

 Cal.
 Rptr., Cal.
 Rptr.
 2d, Cal.
 Rptr.
 3d.

 These reporters contain appellate level cases from the 50 states.
 These cases are available in the Law Library electronically through the Library's subscription to WestlawNext on any public computer.
-An online interactive map of the United States and the regions is available at: lawschool.westlaw.com/userguides/nationalreporter/west_map_reg_v5.html.
+An online interactive map of the United States and the National Reporter system regions is online at lawschool.westlaw.com/userguides/nationalreporter/

-A., A.2d, A.3d Atlantic Reporter, 1st through 3d series: Connecticut, Delaware, Maine, Maryland, New Hampshire, New Jersey, Pennsylvania, Rhode Island, Vermont and the District of Columbia.
+A., A.2d, A.3d Atlantic Reporter, 1st through 3rd series: Connecticut, Delaware, Maine, Maryland, New Hampshire, New Jersey, Pennsylvania, Rhode Island, Vermont and the District of Columbia.

 N.E., N.E.2d Northeastern Reporter, 1st or 2nd series: Illinois, Indiana, Massachusetts, New York & Ohio.